Program and application information

 CSU’s “Energy Transitions” education abroad program was created through a partnership between the CSU Energy Institute and College of Liberal Arts.
 This program provides students with a multi-disciplinary and multi-national perspective on energy transitions that are unfolding in the present moment.
 Over the course of this program, students visit some of the most compelling and advanced sites of energy transition in Denmark, France, and Belgium to gain first-hand knowledge about energy transitions through onsite lectures, tours, and workshops.

-Over a three-week itinerary, students visit some of the most compelling and advanced sites of energy transition in countries such as Denmark, France, and Germany, gaining first-hand knowledge of clean energy transitions through onsite lectures, tours, and workshops as part of their study abroad experience.
-By investigating a variety of sites in Europe, students will not only gain an international perspective on energy research, they will also learn about site-specific conditions—the individual geographies, technologies, economies, politics—that present opportunities and challenges for clean energy deployment.
-The goal is to enable students to become exceptionally informed and resourceful researchers and thinkers who can better understand and skillfully navigate the complex challenges of energy transitions in the U.S. and abroad.
+By investigating a variety of sites in Europe, students not only gain an international perspective on energy transitions, they also learn about site-specific conditions—the individual economies, technologies, and cultures—that present opportunities and challenges for clean energy deployment.
+The goal is to enable students to become exceptionally informed and resourceful thinkers and researchers who can more skillfully navigate complex and interdisciplinary questions about energy transitions in the U.S. and abroad.

 For more information about logistics, costs, funding, and how to apply, go to the CSU Education Abroad website.